chrjabs/masters-thesis/Notes.md

 # 04.04.2022 - Meeting Matti

+- Signposting can be list-like
+- Rework reference style
+- Conclusions past tense

+- Mention what we're focusing on once it comes up
 - _The_ declarative approach with different paradigms

-- Signposting can be list-like
+- Millions of vars and clauses: only _some_
 - Example 2.2: Change from instance to problem (with real-world representation)
 - Expand on CDCL
   - Intuitively, what is learned clause
 - CP 21 branch-and-bound MaxSAT paper

 - Other notions: We have those enumerated, they are presumably easier
-- Rework reference style
-- Conclusions past tense

-## Intro Rewrite

-- Mention what we're focusing on once it comes up
-- Millions of vars and clauses: only _some_